 But the Bull episode ended with one of the main characters walking up to the woman saying, “There is more than one way to make a family.
 I’m adopted and I can’t thank my parents enough for giving me a family and this life.
 Adoption is just another way.”

 And I was crying ugly tears for no reason at all.

 Because adoption did make us a family.

 But this year, I’m really struck by how God used adoption to make us a family.
-He took two people who had both had their hopes and ideas of family shattered by divorce and created a new family through this adoption.
+He took two people who had both had their hopes and ideas of family shattered by divorce and health issues, and God created a new family through this adoption.